halfmoongroup/iching/README.md

 # iching
-Explorations of iching as a development goal
+a basic simple implementation of the iching for pharo